ucswift/Scutex/README.markdown

 ## Prerequisites

 You will need the .Net Framework 4 and SQL Server or SQL Express to use Scutex.
+To develop Scutex you will need the following installed.

+	* Visual Studio 2010 (WPF/MSTest)
+	* SQL Server 2005/2008/2008 R2 or SQL Express 2005/2008 R2
+	* Microsoft MOLES & Pex Power Tools
+	* Infragistics WPF v10.3 (Temporary)
+	* IIS, IIS Express or Casini for testing Services

+## Unit Test

+I moved the unit tests from NUnit to MSTest to get integrated MOLES support, and to play around with Pex a little.
+Unfortunately the way MSTest plays and moves things around it makes getting the paths for required files a major issue.
+The ReSharper Unit Test Runner does not have that issue, and still runes the MOLES tests.
+If you run the unit tests from within Visual Studio using MSTest all the test dependent on location will fail.
+Additionally the performance of the unit tests went downhill due to how MSTest wires things up.
+Eventually I'll get back in there are refactor the Setup and Teardowns so that they work with MSTest.

 ## Supported License Key Types